jedireza/drywall/README.md

 ## Features

  - Versatility because you can
+    - Hack your next awesome MEAN stack web app on top of [Angular-Drywall](http://angular-drywall.arthurkao.io), or
     - Use only the client as a non-trivial AngularJS project starter, or
-    - Use only the sever as a pure JSON API server, or
+    - Use only the sever as a pure User Management JSON API server.
-    - Use both as the first step when building your next awesome MEAN web app.
  - Stand alone RESTful API service capable of serving any http clients, including iOS and Android app.
  - Social Login enabled currently for Facebook and Google.
  - Fully functional user life cycle management.